Lighthouses of the Falkland Islands

 band below the lantern.
 The 3rd order Fresnel lens installed in 1907 was smashed by vandals in 1982.
 The active light (1987; focal plane 30 m (98 ft); three

-white flashes every 20 s) has been moved to a post nearby.
+white flashes every 20 s) has been moved atop a short concrete post nearby.
 Joan Junyent's

 photo is at right, Phil Gyford has posted a good January 2006 photo,